First Illinois Case Of Omicron COVID-19 Variant Confirmed In Chicago Resident

 CHICAGO (CBS) — A Chicago resident has been confirmed as the first positive case of the Omicron variant of COVID-19.

-The Illinois and Chicago departments of public health reported that the Chicago resident was a known contact of someone else with a confirmed Omicron case who visited Chicago.READ MORE: 71-Year-Old Man Shot Multiple Times, Killed While Heading To Store To Buy Newspaper In Chinatown
+The Illinois and Chicago departments of public health reported that the Chicago resident was a known contact of someone else with a confirmed Omicron case who visited Chicago.READ MORE: SWAT Team Takes 35-Year-Old Man Into Custody After Threatening Girlfriend With Gun

 The Chicago resident was fully vaccinated against COVID-19 and has had a booster dose.
 The resident did not require hospitalization, is improving, and has been self-isolating since their symptoms began.

+Rush University Medical Center got word of the first possible case of Omicron in Chicago late last week.
+They ran the sample through their equipment Tuesday afternoon.

+“By 3 o’clock, we were able to inform the city that it was a definitive Omicron case,” said Dr. Stefan Green of the Regional Innovative Public Health Laboratory.
+“But you know, with one case, you can’t really say anything about transmissibility or disease severity.”

-Public health officials are conducting further contact tracing.READ MORE: After Shots Are Fired At Eurostars Magnificent Mile Hotel Following Past Criminal Issues There, Alderman Wants License Pulled
+Public health officials are conducting further contact tracing.READ MORE: Jussie Smollett Trial: Closing Arguments Begin Wednesday

 “Scientists need time to learn more about the Omicron COVID-19 variant, but in the meantime, we already know how to be vigilant,” Gov. JB Pritzker said in a news release.
 “So, get your vaccine, get your booster, wear your mask indoors, wash your hands, and get tested for COVID-19 if you feel sick or have been exposed to someone who tested positive.
 I encourage all Illinois residents to make a plan for how to best protect themselves and their loved ones, especially in the holiday season.”